aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 #### Lambda Layer Zip Files

-Use separate npm packages for each `lambda-layer-X` module, which the CDK CLI will automatically install if not already present in the `node_modules` directory.
+Use separate npm packages for each `lambda-layer-X` module, which the CDK CLI will automatically install if not already present in the application's `node_modules` directory, or the global `node_modules`.
 With this solution, customers will not have to figure out when they do or do not need to include these dependencies, and they will not be required to access a public endpoint besides npm during runtime of their CDK apps.
 Practically, this solution breaks down into the following steps.

 1. Publish v2 compatible versions of `@aws-cdk/lambda-layer-aws-cli`,
    `@aws-cdk/lambda-layer-aws-cli`, `@aws-cdk/lambda-layer-node-proxy-agent` as